pcarbo/genetic-data-analysis-rcc-1/episodes/04-admixture.md

 cut -d " " -f 1 1kg_test.fam | paste - 1kg_test.7.Q > 1kg_test+ids.7.Q
 ```

+Although the model fitting, as we mentioned previously, is
+computationally intensive, this step should complete in the order of
+several seconds or minutes on your laptop.

-Next, inspect the results by eye.
+*Next, inspect the results by eye, perhaps using R.